nystromer/task-volunteering-platform/README.md

-# An API for a Volunteering Platform
+# An API for a Task Volunteering Platform

 ## Background:
 I built this API during a hackathon for a platform where volunteers can sign up to help elderly and people in risk groups with everyday tasks.